Improving Generalization of Deep Neural Networks by Leveraging Margin Distribution: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) is making major advances in solving problems that have resisted the best attempts of the artificial intelligence community for many years \citep{lecun15deep}.
-Recently, many researchers try to explain the practical success of DNNs.
-Although several common techniques, such as dropout \citep{srivastava14dropout}, batch normalization \citep{ioffe15batch}, and weight decay \citep{krogh92simple}, do improve the generalization performance of the over-parameterized deep models, these techniques do not have a solid theoretical foundation to explain the corresponding effects.
-Therefore, some work \citep{bartlett17spectrally,neyshabur18spectrally,huang18learning,arora18compression} tries to find the key factors that affect the generalization performance of deep models and inspire us to design algorithms.
+Deep neural networks (DNNs) are making major advances in solving problems that have resisted the best attempts of the artificial intelligence community for many years \citep{lecun15deep}, especially in the field of computer vision \citep{gori2022ten}.
+Recently, many research try to explain the practical success of DNNs via generalization, which is the ability of a classifier to perform well on unseen samples.
+However, some new empirical evidence has started to question this explanation.
+Adversarial training samples can cause the model to misclassify seriously by slight feature perturbation \citep{goodfellow2015explaining,papernot2017practical}.
+On the other hand, \citet{zhang2021understanding} find that the deep neural networks have enough complexity to fit an arbitrarily corrupted data, and a small geometric transformation may cause networks deteriorating in performance \citep{azulay2019why}.
+This complex and fragile nature of DNNs leads to a key problem, how to use the \textit{data distribution} and \textit{network parameters} to estimate the generalization ability of DNNs.
+Although several regularization techniques, such as dropout \citep{srivastava14dropout}, batch normalization \citep{ioffe15batch}, and weight decay \citep{krogh92simple}, do improve the generalization performance of the over-parameterized deep models, \citet{zhang2021understanding} show that these regularizers cannot solve this problem either.

-Since the large margin principle plays an important role in the theoretical analysis of generalization performance \citep{schapire97boosting,vapnik98statistical,mohri18foundations}, recent works start using margin theory to bound the generalization error for DNNs.
-To introduce these works, we need to state some notations.